-Thankfully, harmony prevails in class the majority of the time, despite the odd personality clash.
+Thankfully, harmony prevails in class the majority of the time, despite personality clashes here and there.
 The only time I needed to intervene over potential physical conflict was when two young women playfully pushed each other as they both reached for the same picture of a lion during a collage exercise.
-Though they assured me they were “only joking”, I told them to stop.
+Though they assured me they were “only joking,” I told them to stop.
 When the behavior repeated itself a few weeks later, I said, “I need you to stop that.
 I’m serious.”
 I don’t like play-slaps in class because they undermine the safe, stable atmosphere our students need.
 Mock tussles can lead to real fights.
 And worst of all, they send the message that violence is an acceptable way to express anger.

 Prompt and assertive correction of inappropriate classroom behaviour is crucial because CCVT students are very sensitive to issues of fairness.
 It reassures them when authority figures don’t ignore aggressive words or actions, for many of them have suffered from the rule of bullies.
 With problems such as lateness, I try to remind every latecomer why it’s important to get to class on time.
 And if a student is extremely late, they don’t receive their full TTC token allotment for the day.
 Use of this measure has to be consistent because the students are so keenly aware of justice.
 They watch and remember.
 And they have the potential to become extremely upset if they feel singled out for “criticism” when others go unchastized.